-Please submit all assignments electronically through their respective Dropbox in D2L.
-Assignments may be submitted in Word or PDF format.
-Assignments should have a file name as follows: "Full name and assignment number" (e.g., Jane Smith Assignment 2).
-Assignments are due by 11:59pm on their due date.
+All assignments are to be submitted electronically through the D2L Dropbox on or before the date and time as specified in the course outline.
+If no time is stipulated, assignments are due before midnight on their due date.
 Please note that it is the student's responsibility to keep a copy of each submitted assignment and to ensure that the proper version is submitted.